harness/developer-hub/docs/chaos-engineering/get-started/learn-more-free-plan.md

 ## Existing users

-If you're an existing users in https://cloud.chaosnative.com, you'll need to migrate your chaos infrastructure by August 31, 2023.
+If you're an existing user in https://cloud.chaosnative.com, you'll need to migrate your chaos infrastructure by August 31, 2023.
 To do so, follow these steps:

 1. [Disconnect](https://docs.litmuschaos.io/docs/user-guides/uninstall-litmus) your Litmus chaos infrastructure.